 - Add the broth or water, dried herbs, and bay leaf, and stir well.
 Bring to a boil, then lower heat to a simmer.
 Cook for 20-25 minutes.

 - Add the undrained diced tomatoes to the pot.
 Season well with salt and pepper.
 Raise heat again and continue cooking for an additional 10-15 minutes, or until barley and vegetables are tender.
-Add the peas and continue simmering a few more minutes.
+Add the peas and simmer a few more minutes.

 - Just before serving, remove the bay leaf, stir in chopped leafy greens and allow them to wilt in the residual heat.
 Ladle into bowls and serve immediately.